projectpythia-mystmd/osdf-cookbook/README.md

 This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."

-### Section 1 ( Foundations- PelicanFS )
+### Section 1 ( Foundations)

-(Add content for this section, e.g., "The foundational content includes ... ")
+The foundational content includes an introduction to the Open Science Data Federation, its data origins and [PelicanFS](https://github.com/PelicanPlatform/pelicanfs?tab=readme-ov-file), which is a file system interface (fsspec) for the [Pelican Platform](https://pelicanplatform.org)

 ### Section 2 ( Example workflows )